TG9541/stm8ef-modbus/README.md

 This repository provides a lightweight MODBUS RTU implementation with [STM8 eForth](https://github.com/TG9541/stm8ef/wiki) for "wired" control nodes, e.g. for home automation.
 The main target is low-cost STM8S 8bit µCs like the STM8S003F3P6 with 8K Flash and 1K RAM.

-The MODBUS I/O Node implementation for the low-cost [C0135 4-Relay RTU module][C0135] serves as a demonstrator, and in [GitHub Releases](https://github.com/TG9541/stm8ef-modbus/releases) you'll find a ready-to-use binary.

 Using STM8 Forth for MODBUS has some advantages: the implementation is very compact and it gives applications access to many advanced architecture features like "I/O-locic execution in the background" or a CLI (command line interface).

 The Forth compiler/interpreter is part of the binary you can literally change the code while your board is communicating with the MODBUS host!